ljw1004/csharpspec/csharp/introduction.md

 An ***abstract*** method is a virtual method with no implementation.
 An abstract method is declared with the `abstract` modifier and is permitted only in a class that is also declared `abstract`.
 An abstract method must be overridden in every non-abstract derived class.

 The following example declares an abstract class, `Expression`, which represents an expression tree node, and three derived classes, `Constant`, `VariableReference`, and `Operation`, which implement expression tree nodes for constants, variable references, and arithmetic operations.
-(This is similar to, but not to be confused with the expression tree types introduced in section §4.6).
+(This is similar to, but not to be confused with the expression tree types introduced in section [Expression tree types](types.md#expression-tree-types)).

 ```csharp
 using System;